 Skill-oriented instructor-led lectures will demonstrate each important Python skill.
 You'll be able to study and modify the code on your own to cement each topic.
 Python code coding lab exercises will familiarize you not just with Python syntax, but how real problem-solving in Python is done.
 You'll complete a more comprehensive project to help you integrate the different skills that are part of core Python.

 - Students and Teachers

 - IT pros who want to learn to code

 - Aspiring data scientists who want to add Python to their tool arsenal

-Tech Learning Network is a streaming video network that teaches digital skills such as web development, graphic design, and digital productivity.
+Dollar Design School is a streaming video network that teaches digital skills such as web development, graphic design, and digital productivity.
 We believe that education should be accessible to all.
-You can find Tech Learning Network content on Udemy, our website and throughout online video world.
+You can find Tech Learning Network content on Udemy, our website, and throughout the online video world.

-The Tech Learning Network specializes in teaching accessible technical skills to people just getting started in technical careers including web development, digital design, and other career paths enabled by technology.
+The Dollar Design School specializes in teaching accessible technical skills to people just getting started in technical careers, including web development, digital design, and other career paths enabled by technology.

 Mark Lassoff 's parents frequently claim that Mark was born to be a programmer.
 Starting, in the mid-eighties at age 11, Mark was hard at work on his Commodore 64 writing games in the BASIC language.
 After completing a computer science degree, Mark developed software for several well-known internet startups during the initial internet boom of the mid 1990’s.
 Five years ago Mark parlayed a two decades of software development experience into his latest entrepreneurial venture, LearnToProgram Media.